Election Timeline and Important DatesElection Timeline and Important Dates

 *At this point in time, Thomas Hall and Campus Houses do not have active residential boards

-Appointment Confirmations will held in late April in the Trimble Forum during the General Council meeting.
+Appointment Confirmations are scheduled to take place late April 4th in Wyatt 101, 7:30pm during the General Council meeting.
 Every candidate who applied, RHA exec members, and any student interested in attending will come together to hear the Executive Board’s appointment and the General Council will be asked to vote to approve the Executive Board.

 The following requirements must be met in order for a candidate to be considered eligible for election: